-I give my own friends and family, as well as loved ones of patients I work with, a list of words to avoid when talking about mental illnesses.
+Some of these phrases are unmistakably inappropriate, but there are also terms that many people don’t know could be offensive.
+For that reason, I give my own friends and family, as well as loved ones of patients I work with, a list of words to avoid when talking about mental illnesses.
 While some people may or may not mind some of these words, it’s good practice to always be considerate.
-The more we work toward being thoughtful and showing respect, the closer we get to ending stigma that surrounds mental illnesses.

-Don’t use: “Mental illness” as an aggregate term
+1. Don’t use: “Mental illness” as a collective term

 Instead, use: “Mental illnesses” or “A mental illness”

 Mental illness is a broad term.
 It doesn’t reflect what a person is actually dealing with.
-If you say that someone has “cardiac issues,” it doesn’t really offer much information.
-There are many different types of heart problems someone could have.
-Not all patients with cardiac problems have had a heart attack.
+For example, if you say that someone has “cardiac issues,” that doesn’t really provide much information about what they’re going through.
+There are many different types of heart problems, and not all patients with cardiac problems have had a heart attack.

 Similarly, not everyone with a mental health issue has been suicidal or depressed.
 There are many different mental health issues.
 And two people with the same clinical diagnosis can present very differently, too.
-So to be respectful of people’s individual experiences, use language that also acknowledges that mental illnesses are not all the same.
+So, to be respectful of people’s individual experiences, it’s important to use language that also acknowledges that mental illnesses are not all the same.

 Instead, use: “Living with a mental illness”

 Having a mental health diagnosis isn’t necessarily a negative thing.
 “Suffering” implies that someone is unwell and unhappy.
+There is also an unfair stigma painting mental illnesses as a weakness.
 People with mental health issues are able to live fulfilling, healthy lives.
-And there are a wide range of treatments.
-So there are many reasons to stay hopeful.
+And there are a wide range of treatments, so there are many reasons to stay hopeful.

 Instead, use: “Person with a mental illness” or “Person living with a mental health issue”